-In Search of Memphre is a 25 mile international swim limited to no more than 10 swimmers in 2017.
-It is a substantial, freshwater ultra marathon swim.
-This amateur swim was started in 2011 on the tenth anniversary of 9/11, in part to promote a more open border with our Canadian friends and to search for that elusive, swimmer friendly, lake creature, Memphre (c).
-The swim is hosted by Kingdom Games and the Northeast Kingdom Open Water Swimming Association in collaboration with Barbara Malloy, of Newport, Vermont, Vermont’s 1st Lady Dracontologist and the International Dracontology Society of Lake Memphremagog.
+In Search of Memphre is a 25-mile international swim on Lake Memphremagog between Newport, Vermont and Magog, Quebec.
+This amateur swim was started in 2011 on the tenth anniversary of 9/11, in part to promote a more open border with our Canadian friends and to search for that elusive, swimmer friendly, lake creature, Memphre.

 The swim is hosted, organized, and supported by Kingdom Games, Inc. and the Northeast Kingdom Open Water Swimming Association in collaboration with Barbara Malloy, of Newport, Vermont, Vermont’s 1st Lady Dracontologist.